Why Is My Coolant Look Brown

 Coolant is the liquid that helps to keep your engine cool and running smoothly.
-If you notice that your coolant looks brown, it could be a sign of a serious problem with your vehicle.
-Brown coolant can indicate an issue with rust or corrosion in the radiator, water pump, hoses or other parts of the cooling system.
+If you notice that your coolant looks brown, what does it mean if your coolant is brown? it could be a sign of a serious problem with your vehicle.

 It is important to flush out any old coolant and replace it with new clean fluid regularly to prevent further damage from occurring.
+Read more about to fix brown coolant here.

 Credit: beyermotorworks.com